Rangers vs. Guardians Player Props Betting Odds

 Garcia Stats

-- Adolis Garcia has 94 hits with 20 doubles, 24 home runs and 36 walks.
-He has driven in 78 runs with six stolen bases.
+- Adolis Garcia has 94 hits with 20 doubles, 24 home runs, 37 walks and 79 RBI.
+He's also stolen six bases.

 Garcia Recent Games